Growth Metrics

 Walmart (WMT) Long-Term Debt Repayments (2016 - 2025)

-Walmart's Long-Term Debt Repayments history spans 17 years, with the latest figure at $1.8 billion for Q4 2025.
+Walmart (WMT) has disclosed Long-Term Debt Repayments for 17 consecutive years, with $1.8 billion as the latest value for Q4 2025.